Have you ever thought about what it would be like to dream the day you just had?

 Imagine that you did not remember what had happened the day before you had this "dream".
 Or the day before that . . .
 How strange and segmented it would all seem if it was out of the usual context of daily life.

+We can remember our dreams on a regular basis and receive great insight and wisdom from them.
 By intending to remember and write down our dreams every day we will start to notice little and sometimes big correlations between our dreams and our waking state.
 This increased clarity can blend our conscious waking mind with our greater unconscious sleeping self.
 A "wide awake", or conscious, dreamer can manifest goals by working through symbolic or very real problems during their dreaming state.
 We can meet people that help us discover things about our self or others.
 We can help other people as well.
 The dreaming state is much more relaxed about our so-called laws of nature.

 Our dreaming state is another reality where we can become fully conscious creators and affect our waking life.
 During our dreaming state we are able to do unusual things: regular "laws" of nature do not apply and we can often travel back in time or forward.
 We can die, meet new or old aquaintences, see dead relatives, be different people, or even be "outside" observers of our self.
 What freedom!